 - The series The Young Riders revolved around a group of pony express riders that included a girl pretending to be a boy, along with a young Wild Bill Hickock, Bill Cody, and Jesse James.
 (The series actually lasted longer than the real thing)

-- The science fiction Role-Playing Game Traveller tried to use the Pony Express as the logo of the Imperial Intersteller Scout Service, which operates the similar Express Boat network.
+- Traveller tried to use the Pony Express as the logo of the Imperial Intersteller Scout Service, which operates the similar Express Boat network.
 But the (in-universe) designers of the logo didn't realize a pony was a small horse, instead thinking it was a similarly-named creature from another world.
 Thus, the logo features a horseback rider on an eight-legged dinosaur.

-- The Pony Express survives much longer in the world of Deadlands than it did in the real world as the weirdness unleashed by the Reckoning makes the telgraph far less reliable.
+- The Pony Express survives much longer in the world of Deadlands than it did in the real world as the weirdness unleashed by the Reckoning makes the telegraph far less reliable.

 - In the Wide Open Sandbox Western Gun the player can take side missions with The Pony Express.
 Bizarrely, many of the missions are more about running errands for shop keepers than delivering mail.